Konamiman/Nextor/linuxtools/README.md

 Where target is the desired target - eg `make msxdos` to make the nextor.sys binary.

-All outputs are places in the `bin` directory.
+All key outputs are places in the `bin` directory.

 The targets of interest are:

 ```
-                      Primary Targets
+tools:                Build the common tools

-sunrise:              Build the sunrise rom image into bin/drivers/sunriseide
+sunrise:              Build the sunrise kernel rom
-drivers:              Build all drivers
+chkdsk:               Build the chkdsk.com
+command2:             Build the command2.com
+nextor:               Build the nextor.sys
+nextork:              Build the nextork.sys
 hdddsk:               Build a FAT12 hard disk image containing nextor.sys, command2.com and all other tools
-msxdos:               Build the nextor.sys and nextork.sys files (bin/cli/)
-command:              Build the bin/cli/command2.com unit
-chkdsk:               Build the bin/cli/chkdsk.com unit
-tools:                Build all the tools binaries into bin/cli
+fdddsk:               Build a FAT12 hard disk image containing nextor.sys, command2.com and all other tools
+mknexrom:             build the mknexrom utility

                       Other targets